 “Open the gate,” he said.
 He’s always so smart.

-Well, I had thought about that but the turkey was between the gate and me.
+Well, I had thought about that but the turkey was between me and the gate.

 I ran into the house, through the garage, onto the driveway and opened the garden gate—wide, from the other side.
 Then, I rushed back into the garage, through the house and into the yard again.